EnzoMonino/EnzoMonino.github.io/index.md

 My Ph.D. thesis is entitled **Green’s function methods for charged and neutral excitations** where I apply some well-known approximations (second-Born, $GT$, and $GW$) to compute those excitations in molecules.
 In this thesis, I also explore some of the features of these methods like discontinuities in physical quantities (and their origins) as well as the connections between these methods.

 I am mainly interested in electronic structure methods based on perturbation theory (but not only) with a focus on excited states.
-I am also one of the main developers of the [qcmath](https://github.com/LCPQ/qcmath/) software that is based on the [Mathematica](https://www.wolfram.com/mathematica/) environment.
+I am also one of the developers of the [qcmath](https://github.com/LCPQ/qcmath/) software that is based on the [Mathematica](https://www.wolfram.com/mathematica/) environment.
 It aims to help newcomers in quantum chemistry easily to develop their ideas thanks to the powerful symbolic nature of Mathematica.